 The scholarship may also include:

-- overseas student health cover (OSHC) (international students)
+- overseas student health cover (OSHC) (international students and their dependents)

 Duration of Scholarship: PhD scholarships are for three years and Masters scholarships are for two years, less any tenure already completed towards a research degree.